ameli/glearn/docs/notes.rst

   usage examples in gpu.rst.
 * In index.rst, I changed the card for "Performance" to "Publications", since the content for performance are not ready.
+* overview.rst has to be completely rewritten and to be referenced in index.rst.